Rockliffe Hall Clinches Major European Golf Tournament

 “There are positive things happening in Tees Valley and through the passionate and committed work of all the area’s stakeholders, including the team at Rockliffe, we can demonstrate them on a national stage.”

 Sarah Stewart, chief executive of Newcastle Gateshead Initiative; said: “The North East has long been renowned for hosting sporting events of the highest quality, from the annual Great North Run to the recent Ashes Test Cricket in Durham.
 The news that Rockliffe Hall will host the English Seniors Golf Championship is fantastic and further reinforces the region’s reputation as a first-class destination for golf enthusiasts.”

-To find out more about golf at Rockliffe Hall, please call 01325 729980 or email email@example.com.
+To find out more about golf at Rockliffe Hall, please email email@example.com.

 Latest News Articles

 Rockliffe Hall is excited to reveal a brand-new restaurant will launch in August encapsulating the best of spa cuisine to accompany the award-winning spa.

 Rockliffe Hall has pledged its support to the unique hospitality charity, Room to Reward.
 The hotel will donate their unsold rooms to the scheme to enable charities and community groups to give ‘thank you’ breaks to their inspirational volunteers.